aaronsaderholm/blender_mwm_importer/README.md

 * Close the dialog.
 * Go to File -> Import -> "Space Engineers (.MWM)"

-At this point the plugin will crash and all this effort will be for naught.
-Still working on that.
+At this point the plugin will ~~crash and all this effort will be for naught.~~ work perfectly fine probably.
 Blender deactivates the plugin whenever it crashes you you have to repeat the Add-ons step.